sukhiboi/ci-server/README.md

   This endpoint should be set as the github repository webhook url.
 It accepts a POST request.
    The Github payload sended to this endpoint will be parsed and then saved on redis.

+- ### **/results**

+  This endpoint will return back a json when hit.
+It accepts a GET request.This will go to redis and fetch the current details of all the currently available.

 - ### **/results/:id**
   This endpoint will return back a json when hit.
 It accepts a GET request.
 You need to provide your job id in order to get your result.
 This will go to redis and fetch your job's current details.

 ---

 ## How it works

 - It accepts the github payload on /payload endpoint